ferasboulala/auto-score/README.md

 <img src=pictures/handwritten.png width="400" height="250">
 <img src=pictures/staff_handwritten.png width="400" height="250">
 </p>

-2. `infer`, in progress : This module slides a window along the staff lines to detect and classify relevant musical glyphs with the use of a CNN.

-3. `music`, todo : Finally, every detected glyph is processed within its context (pitch, duration, etc.).
-The output for now is simply the position of the glyphs.
-Alternatively a MusicXML file or tablatures could be implemented.

 ## Dependencies and installation
 auto-score depends on OpenCV (image acquisition and processing) and Pytorch (deep learning).